-early 14c., from Old French controver (Modern French controuver) "to find out, contrive, imagine," from Late Latin contropare "to compare" (via a figure of speech), from Latin com "with, together" (see com-) + tropus "song, musical mode," from Greek tropos "figure of speech" (from PIE root *trep- "to turn").
+early 14c., controve, contreve, "to invent, devise, plan;" late 14c., "to manage by a plan or scheme," from Old French controver (Modern French controuver) "to find out, contrive, imagine," from Late Latin contropare "to compare" (via a figure of speech), from dissimilated form of Latin com "with, together" (see con-) + tropus "song, musical mode," from Greek tropos "figure of speech" (from PIE root *trep- "to turn").

 Sense evolution (in French) was from "invent with ingenuity" to "invent falsely."
-Spelled contreve until unexplained 15c. sound change that also affected briar, friar, choir.
+Spelling in English was altered by the same unexplained 15c. sound change that also affected briar, friar, choir.
 Related: Contrived; contriving.